 We have Asiatic lions!
 We knew about our African lions, carved in the style of Classical Rome, on the hammer beams of our nave roof.

 But no-one, we believe, has ever noticed or photographed the Asiatic lions hiding at the top of the windows in the chancel.
 At least, we think they're Asiatic lions.
 They're a rather odd-looking beast.

 They may be the architect’s nod to Asoka, the Buddhist Emperor of India in the 3rd century BC.
 He erected pillars inscribed with his laws across India - several of which were topped with carved lions.
 These pillars became very famous during William Emerson's years in India because linguists were finally able to decipher the script and language in which they were written.

-Back to Repairs & Development Project
+Back to Repairs & New Build Plans

 Back to The Church

 Back to Home

 Phase 1 Repairs: Before & After views of Upper Rock Gardens Elevation